puppetlabs/bolt/pre-docs/bolt_installing_modules.md

 In the case where a different version of a bundled module is desired the user can [download](#set-upbolt-to-download-and-install-modules) the desired version and override the bundled module by [configuring](https://github.com/puppetlabs/bolt/blob/master/pre-docs/bolt_configuration_options.md) the `modulepath` to point to the desired module.
 Modules located on bolt's `modulepath` will take precedence over bundled modules allowing users to use custom versions or override the module namespace.

-## Set up Bolt to download and install modules.
+## Configure Bolt to download and install modules.

 Before you can use Bolt to install modules, you must first create a Puppetfile.
 A Puppetfile is a formatted text file that contains a list of modules and their versions.
 It can include modules from the Puppet Forge or a Git repository.